Prediction Using Discriminant Analysis Models

 X values divides into regions where a classification

 The posterior probability that a point x belongs to class k is the product of the prior probability and the multivariate normal density.
-The density function of the multivariate normal with mean μk and covariance Σk at a point x is
+The density function of the multivariate normal with 1-by-d mean μk and d-by-d covariance Σk at a 1-by-d point x is

 where is the determinant of Σk, and is the inverse matrix.